Privacy Policy

 Value: deleted

 Note: The cookies listed are only a small selection of the cookies available to Facebook.
-Other cookies include _fbp, sb or wd.
-A complete list is not possible as Facebook has a large number of cookies and uses them variably.
+Other cookies include _fbp, sb or wd, for example.
+A complete list is not possible, as Facebook has a large number of cookies and uses them variably.

-On the one hand, Facebook Login offers you a quick and easy registration process, and on the other hand, we have the opportunity to share data with Facebook.
-This allows us to better tailor our offer and advertising campaigns to your interests and needs.
-Data we receive from Facebook in this way is public data such as
+Facebook Login offers you, on the one hand, a fast and easy registration process; on the other hand, it allows us to share data with Facebook.
+This enables us to better tailor our offering and promotions to your interests and needs.
+Data we receive from Facebook in this way includes public data such as

 In return, we provide Facebook with information about your activities on our website.
-This includes, among other things, information about your used end device, which subpages you visit with us, or which products you have purchased from us.
+This includes, among other things, information about the device you use, which subpages you visit, or which products you purchased from us.

 By using Facebook Login, you consent to data processing.
 You can revoke this agreement at any time.
-If you want to learn more about data processing by Facebook, we recommend you read the Facebook privacy policy at https://www.facebook.com/privacy/policy/.
+If you would like more information about data processing by Facebook, we recommend Facebook’s privacy policy at https://www.facebook.com/privacy/policy/.

-If you are logged in to Facebook, you can change your settings for advertisements yourself at https://www.facebook.com/adpreferences/advertisers/?entry_product=ad_settings_screen.
+If you are logged in to Facebook, you can change your ad settings yourself at https://www.facebook.com/adpreferences/advertisers/?entry_product=ad_settings_screen.

 Instagram Privacy Policy